NuLink-network/docs/product/staker/nulink_worker.md

 3. Configure and Run a Worker node
 4. Bond the Worker node with your staking account

+**Warning:** Do not use same address for staker account and worker account.
+Make sure to generate a new one for worker account.

 ## Minimum System Requirements

 * Debian/Ubuntu (Recommended)